-We have strong ties to many higher education institutions, education partners and international industry.
+We have strong ties to many higher education institutions, education partners, and international industries.

-We have a culturally diverse community, 36% of our staff and faculty members are coming from abroad, 33% from our study body are from 65 countries.
+We have a culturally diverse community, 36% of our staff and faculty members are coming from abroad, 33% of our study body is from 65 countries.

 We welcome exchange students, visiting lecturers and researchers from around the globe.